matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 - `ddraw.ini` - Configuration file for windowed mode, resolution, shaders
 - `Shaders/` - GLSL shader files for upscaling effects

-### dgVoodoo2 (Army Men RTS)
+### dgVoodoo2 (Army Men II, Army Men RTS)

-**dgVoodoo2** is a DirectX wrapper that translates DirectX 8.0 calls to DirectX 11.
-Army Men RTS uses DirectX 8.0, which has hardware detection issues on modern systems (the infamous "DirectX 8.0 compatible graphics card was not found" error).
+**dgVoodoo2** is a DirectX/DirectDraw wrapper that translates legacy graphics calls to DirectX 11.
+Army Men II and Army Men RTS have issues on modern systems - Army Men II has vehicle movement problems (tanks only rotate, boats clip through terrain) and Army Men RTS has the infamous "DirectX 8.0 compatible graphics card was not found" error. dgVoodoo2 simulates older graphics hardware to fix these issues.

 **What it does:**
 - Intercepts DirectX 8.0 API calls